Guardianship Litigation Financial Expert for Families, Fiduciaries, and Counsel

 - Prior auditor or CPA reports, if any

-- The order appointing the guardian and any subsequent court orders governing assets
+- The order appointing the guardian and any later governing instructions affecting asset management.

 - Correspondence or documentation regarding disputed transactions or expenditures

-If records are incomplete or have not yet been exchanged, produced, or obtained, a focused intake conversation can define the review period, missing records, governing orders, and disputed transactions before the analysis begins.
+If records are incomplete or have not yet been exchanged, produced, or obtained, a focused intake conversation can define the review period, missing records, governing instructions, and disputed transactions before the analysis begins.

 Guardianship Accounting Review and Reconciliation

-Court-filed guardian accountings must reconcile receipts, disbursements, and asset values to a verifiable evidentiary standard.
-We independently reconcile guardian accountings against source documents — bank statements, receipts, invoices, and court orders — to identify errors, omissions, or misrepresentations.
-Our reconciliation reports are structured to help families, fiduciaries, counsel, mediators, courts, or other decision-makers evaluate whether accountings match the source records.
+Guardian accountings must reconcile receipts, disbursements, and asset values to a verifiable evidentiary standard.
+We independently reconcile guardian accountings against source documents — bank statements, receipts, invoices, and governing instructions — to identify errors, omissions, or misrepresentations.
+Our reconciliation reports are structured to help families, fiduciaries, counsel, mediators, courts, or other decision-makers evaluate whether the guardian’s accounting is complete and accurate.

 Tracing and Reconstruction of Fiduciary Records

 Incomplete or missing guardian records are common in contested guardianship cases.
-We reconstruct financial histories using third-party source documents — financial institution records, vendor invoices, government benefit records, and property documents — to establish what funds existed, how they moved, and whether the accounting presented to the court is complete and accurate.
+We reconstruct financial histories using third-party source documents — financial institution records, vendor invoices, government benefit records, and property documents — to establish what funds existed, how they moved, and whether the filed accounting is complete and accurate.
 The goal is to explain whether fiduciary records, bank statements, brokerage records, and accounting schedules reconcile, and to identify the gaps or transactions that require further explanation.

 Why Families, Fiduciaries, and Counsel Use This Review

-Families, fiduciaries, and counsel use this review to understand whether accountings, withdrawals, transfers, reimbursements, or missing records are consistent with the court orders and financial documents.
+Families, fiduciaries, and counsel use this review to understand whether accountings, withdrawals, transfers, reimbursements, or missing records are consistent with governing instructions, financial documents, and other applicable records.

 Guardianship Financial Review FAQ